Computer Science and Creative Technologies graduate destinations

 Great graduate career opportunities

-Computing graduates go into careers with specialist IT multinationals as well as employers in engineering and the public sector.
+Computing graduates go into careers with specialist IT multinationals and IT departments of large corporations as well as SMEs and employers in engineering and the public sector.
 Jobs include:

 Music Technology graduates go into careers with employers in the music industry as well as a range of other sectors.
 Jobs include: